Table of Contents

 String concatenation becomes risky when a query is created by joining SQL text with raw request values.
 The database cannot reliably know which part is intended as code and which part is only user data.

 SQL injection can affect login forms, search fields, filters, admin panels, report builders, and APIs.
-Related learning includes the main SQL Injection Attack guide and Parameter Tampering Attack.
+Related learning includes the main SQL Injection Attack guide, Second-Order SQL Injection, and Parameter Tampering Attack.

 Safe Defensive Pattern